jvh/recommender-system/README.md

-COMP3208 - Social Computing Techniques
+# Recommender System

+Developing a collaborative filtering system to predict unseen ratings based on relevant neighbours.
+Note: this was done as part of a University group assignment.

+## Developers (surname alphabetical order)
-Diogo Fernandes - 27752763
+Diogo Fernandes
-Jonathan Harper - 28228235
+Jonathan Harper